CNSA 2.0 · new NSS acquisitions · 1 January 2027 · EO 14409 CBOM

 $0 / no contract

 20-qubit simulator, full sealing workflow, Qiskit / PennyLane / OpenQASM support, local ledger with 1-year retention.
-For compliance teams assessing the control gap.
+For labs and evaluation teams validating provenance before production routing.

 Standard